heinsaar/kaizen/README.md

 z.substring(100, 300) == "");            // out-of-bounds indices are okay too
 z.substring(  5,  50) == "substrings");  // just like in Python

-// Fully interchangeable with std::string:
+// Fully interchangeable with std::string
 std::string x = z; z = x; // and so on
 ```
 Open a file and read any line right away: